-During this unprecedented time, USAC and the FCC remain committed to the Universal Service Fund’s (USF) mission of connecting communities and people to the information, resources, and services they need.
+USAC and the FCC remain committed to the Universal Service Fund’s (USF) mission of connecting communities and people to the information, resources, and services they need in response to the ongoing COVID-19 emergency.
 This includes supporting USF participants by enacting COVID-19 Orders, alerting them to other Federal funding opportunities, and launching the FCC Chairman’s Keep Americans Connected Pledge.
-USAC continues to administer the Universal Service Fund including processing and reviewing program applications, collecting contributions, disbursing payments, and implementing program guidance from the FCC.
-The information below summarizes the specific relief that is available to USF program beneficiaries.
+USAC continues to administer the Universal Service Fund, including processing and reviewing program applications, collecting contributions, disbursing payments, and implementing program guidance from the FCC.
+The information below summarizes the specific relief available to USF program beneficiaries.

 - More flexibility.
 The FCC has waived the gift rules allowing service providers to give schools and libraries Wi-Fi hotspots and additional bandwidth to support Internet access at home for students and library patrons.